 Over this series of articles, I will go in-depth into different ailments that are related to oxidative stress and approaches you can use to address them.
 This will tie in with the special program, called the Oxidative Stress Consultation Package, that I have developed JUST to help patients address oxidative stress.
 It includes one-on-one consultations with me and tests that show us how to help your body recover from oxidative stress.

-To be sure you don’t miss this series, please subscribe to my e-newsletter called Weekly Wellness Wisdom here, and we will make sure you receive future articles direct to your inbox.
+To be sure you don’t miss my next blog post, please subscribe to my e-newsletter called Weekly Wellness Wisdom here, and we will make sure you receive future articles direct to your inbox.

-Next time, we will be exploring diabetes and oxidative stress—how consuming excess carbohydrates triggers a vicious cycle of oxidative stress and what you can do at any point along the way to stop the damage.
+Diabetes and oxidative stress—how consuming excess carbohydrates and sugar triggers a vicious cycle of oxidative stress and what you can do at any point along the way to stop the damage.

 13th November 2015